Nursing Program Admissions Process

 - Complete the Test for Essential Academic Skills (TEAS).
 Click here for the TEAS process you must follow.

 - Ranking for Final Selection: Students are rank ordered by the sum of grades earned in the prerequisite courses and teas test scores.
-Additional points are considered for certified applicants with documented patient care experience, completion of one of the following PD courses with a B or higher; PD 121, PD 122, PD 123, PD 124, PD 125, PD 126, PD 127, or PD 129 and completion of ALL pre-requisite classes taken at Butler Community College.
+Additional points are considered for certified applicants with documented patient care experience, completion of one of the following PD courses with a B or higher; completion of any PD course and ALL pre-requisite classes taken at Butler Community College.

 - Acknowledging Acceptance: Selected applicants are given a specified time period to accept their position in the class.
 If any of the first accepted group of students do not accept, or accept and withdraw prior to the beginning of class, the vacancy created will be offered to the next highest ranked applicant up to a maximum of 56 students.

-- Selected student responsibilities: Students must complete a specified background check, a negative drug urine screen, physical examination including documentations of vaccinations and immunizations and health record.
+- Selected student responsibilities: Acceptance is contingent upon students' results of a specified background check, a negative urine drug screen, physical examination including documentations of vaccinations and immunizations, and health record.

 Applicants who are not selected for admission are asked to communicate in writing their desire to reapply for the next class to the Nursing Department prior to the May 20 and September 20 deadlines.
 Files of applicants who do not communicate their desire to reapply will be deleted.